 Showcase your work with strong images to ensure your donors feel committed and connected to your mission while they complete the donation process.

-We helped our friends at Water for People build a custom donation form template on the Engaging Networks platform.
-As donors move through each step, a different image shows the impact the donation will have on people around the world.
+We helped our friends at Penny Appeal Canada build custom donation forms using Gravity Forms.
+As donors hover over the various causes, a different image shows the impact the donation will have on people around the world.

 Remove the cancel button!